Bryalle90/autoHTPC/README.md

-SMTPPort     | Email port (gmail is default) username     | Your email username (example@gmail.com) password     | Your email password emailTo      | What address to email (suggested to use your own email address again)
+SMTPPort     | Email port (gmail is default) username     | Your email username (example@gmail.com) password     | Your email password emailTo      | What addresses to email notification to, separated by (pipe character)

 PushBullet   |
 ------------:| :------------